rust-lang/rust/Configurations.md

 ## `error_on_line_overflow`

-Error if unable to get all lines within `max_width`
+Error if unable to get all lines within `max_width`, except for comments and string literals.

 - **Default value**: `true`
 - **Possible values**: `true`, `false`